 The Fund is subject to a number of risks, including investment, compliance, operational, and valuation risks, among others.
-Day-to-day risk management functions are subsumed within the responsibilities of Funds Management, Wells Capital and other service providers (depending on the nature of the risk), who carry out the Fund's investment management and business affairs.
-Each of Funds Management, Wells Capital and other service providers have their own, independent interest in risk management, and their policies and methods of carrying out risk management functions will depend, in part, on their individual priorities, resources and controls.
+Day-to-day risk management functions are subsumed within the responsibilities of Funds Management, Wells Capital Management and other service providers (depending on the nature of the risk), who carry out the Fund's investment management and business affairs.
+Each of Funds Management, Wells Capital Management and other service providers have their own, independent approach to risk management, and their policies and methods of carrying out risk management functions will depend, in part, on their individual priorities, resources and controls.

 Risk oversight forms part of the Board's general oversight of the Fund and is addressed as part of various Board and Committee activities.
-The Board recognizes that it is not possible to identify all of the risks that may affect the Fund or to develop processes and controls to eliminate or mitigate their occurrence or effects.
-As part of its regular oversight of the Fund, the Board, directly or through a Committee, interacts with and reviews reports from, among others, Funds Management, the sub-advisers, the Chief Compliance Officer of the Fund, the independent registered public accounting firm for the Fund, and internal auditors for Funds Management or its affiliates, as appropriate, regarding risks faced by the Fund and relevant risk functions.
-The Board, with the assistance of its investment teams, reviews investment policies and risks in connection with its review of the Fund's performance.
-The Board has appointed a Chief Compliance Officer who oversees the implementation and testing of the Fund's compliance program and reports to the Board regarding compliance matters for the Fund and its principal service providers.
+The Board recognizes that it is not possible to identify all of the risks that may affect the Fund or to develop processes and controls to eliminate or mitigate their occurrence or effects and that it is necessary for the Fund to bear certain risks (such as investment-related risks) to pursue its goals.
+As part of its regular oversight of the Fund, the Board, directly or through a Committee, interacts with and reviews reports from, among others, Funds Management, Wells Capital Management, the Chief Compliance Officer of the Fund, the Chief Risk Officer of Funds Management, the independent registered public accounting firm for the Fund, and internal compliance auditors for Funds Management or its affiliates, as appropriate, regarding risks faced by the Fund and relevant risk functions.
+The Board, with the assistance of its investment teams, also reviews investment policies and risks in connection with its review of the Fund's performance.
+The Board has appointed a Chief Compliance Officer who oversees the implementation and testing of the Fund's compliance program and regularly reports to the Board regarding compliance matters for the Fund and its principal service providers.
+Funds Management has appointed a Chief Risk Officer to enhance the framework around the assessment, management, measurement and monitoring of risk indicators and other risk matters concerning the Fund and develop periodic reporting of risk management matters to the Board.
 In addition, as part of the Board's periodic review of the Fund's advisory, sub-advisory and other service provider agreements, the Board may consider risk management aspects of their operations and the functions for which they are responsible.
-With respect to valuation, the Board oversees a management valuation team comprised of officers of Funds Management, has approved and periodically reviews valuation policies applicable to valuing the Fund shares and has established a valuation committee of Trustees.
+With respect to valuation, the Board oversees a management valuation team comprised of officers and employees of Funds Management, has approved and periodically reviews written valuation policies and procedures applicable to valuing the Fund portfolio investments, and has established a valuation committee of Trustees.
 The Board may, at any time and in its discretion, change the manner in which it conducts its risk oversight role.